-In this article, I'm going to introduce you to the entire process of engraving focusing mainly on laser engraving.
+In this article, I'll introduce you to the entire process of engraving.
+Specifically focusing on laser engraving and how it works.

 It might seem like a complex, in-depth, hyper-involved process, but it's actually very simple.

-I'll discuss the basics of laser engraving and show you why they make every gift so much more special.
+I'll discuss the basics of laser engraving, how it works, and show you why they make every gift so much more special.

 What is laser engraving?

 General engraving is the process of cutting or carving a design into a hard material.